Indonesian National Police: Firearms

 The standard issue sidearm to all Indonesian National Police officers is the Taurus Model 82 revolver in .38 Special.
 While police personnel attached to special units such as Detachment 88, Gegana and BRIMOB are issued with the Glock 17 semi-automatic pistol.

 Heavy arms are always available to Indonesian police personnel, such as the Heckler & Koch MP5 sub-machine gun, Remington 870 shotgun, Steyr AUG assault rifle, AK-101, M4 carbine, SIG MCX, SIG MPX, M1 Carbine. and other weapons.
 The standard rifle for the Indonesian National Police are the Pindad SS1 and the M16 rifle.
 Units are also issued the "Sabhara"/Police V1-V2 Pindad SS1 special law enforcement assault rifle.

 Police vehicles

 The police vehicles that are usually operated by the Indonesian Police ("Polri") for patrol and law enforcement activities are mainly, Mitsubishi Lancer, Hyundai Elantra (for some police regions), Mitsubishi Strada/Triton, Isuzu D-Max, Nissan Almera, Ford Ranger and Nissan Navara.
 Such vehicles are usually operated by the "Sabhara" police unit and other units which the vehicles are mainly colored dark-grey.
 In some areas, usually in rural places, the vehicles are not up-to date compared to the ones in the major urban areas in the country, so some police vehicles still use older versions such as the Toyota Kijang and Mitsubishi Kuda.

-Special Investigation units usually operate in black Toyota Avanzas and some are unmarked vehicles.
+Special Investigation units usually operate in black Toyota Avanza and some are unmarked vehicles.
 Police laboratory and forensics ("Puslabfor") units are issued dark-grey police Suzuki APV, Isuzu D-Max, Ford Ranger, Toyota Fortuner or Mitsubishi Fuso Canter vehicles.